ECEn 324 Review Topics: Chapter 9

 - Does the multilevel nature of a page table increase the

-- In general, what kind of information is contained in page table
+- In general, what kind of information is contained in PTEs in the

-entries in the Intel Core i7?
+Core i7?
 (How big is each entry?
-What is the
+What is the significance of

-significance of the reference and dirty bits, for example?
-Is there a
+the reference and dirty bits, for example?
+Is there a valid bit?)

 - When a page fault is detected, how does the Linux exception